Funding Mechanisms Supported by NEI

 - R41 Phase I Small Business Technology Transfer Grant

-- R42 Phase II Small Business Technology Transfer Grant
+- R42 Phase II and IIB Small Business Technology Transfer Grant

 These investigator-initiated awards have the objective of establishing the technical merit and feasibility of research and development activities which ultimately may lead to a commercial product or service.
 The Principal Investigator must have at least 50% time and effort associated with the small business concern.
 Normally Phase I awards may not exceed $150,000 total costs for a six month period.
 Phase II awards provide support for up to $1,000,000 total costs for up to two years.